IgniteUI/help-topics/topics/02_Controls/igScroll/02_igScroll_Styling.md

     ```

     Now that we have set the basic style we will need to specify the width so it matches the track area.
 We will
-    need to set the left offset as well, so that the scrollbar is position properly.
+    need to set the left offset as well, so that the scrollbar is positioned properly.
 To do that we will need
     to set both `igscroll-vdrag-thin` and `igscroll-vdrag-big`.
 This way we make sure the scrollbar will
     stay the same size and will not change its width when we are no longer hovering the scrollbar area.